Harold Covington: National Socialist Party of America

+In 1980, while a leader of the National Socialist Party of America, he ran for a primary election for the Republican nomination for candidates for attorney general of North Carolina.
+He was disavowed by the Republican state leadership and only ran a marginal campaign, though attracted a decent amount of media attention; his campaign promise was "less law and more justice".
+Despite losing the primary, he won 56,000 votes with 43% of the total.
+This was a far better performance than both Covington and Republican state leaders had expected, and Covington received national media attention as a result.
+Speaking with the Associated Press, Covington said that the Republican party was full of "closet Nazis" and that "there are 56,000 people in this state who are either Nazis or fools".
+That year, he sponsored a neo-Nazi gathering called Hitlerfest.

 Afterwards, members of the North Carolinan NSPA branch, in what was probably an effort to distract from Greensboro, plotted to bomb a shopping center.
 This was probably planned without Covington knowing, and he was horrified upon learning, fearing white people would be harmed.
 The plot was thwarted due to the high rate of infiltration by informants, which only furthered the rumor that Covington himself was an informant.
-At the same time, it was revealed that the leader of the national NSPA, Frank Collin, was half-Jewish; several neo-Nazis, including Covington, then searched Collin's home, whereupon they found a collection of homosexual child pornography.
+At the same time, it was revealed that Frank Collin was half-Jewish; several neo-Nazis, including Covington, then searched Collin's home, whereupon they found a collection of homosexual child pornography.
 Covington and several other neo-Nazis engineered a coup and turned Collin over to the police, and he was sentenced to several years in prison.
 Unlike other neo-Nazis, Covington refused to accept that Collin was partially of Jewish descent.

-Covington became leader of the NSPA, but became embroiled in a leadership dispute and was forced to resign in 1981.
+Covington became leader of the NSPA in 1980, but became embroiled in a leadership dispute and was forced to resign in April 1981, replaced as leader by Michael Allen.
 That same year, Covington alleged that would-be presidential assassin John Hinckley Jr. had formerly been a member of the NSPA.
 Law enforcement authorities were never able to corroborate this claim and suggested the alleged connection "may have been fabricated for publicity purposes".
-Faced with criticism, in 1982 he fled the country to Ireland and the United Kingdom.
-He married an Irish woman and got dual citizenship.